 Over the past year, we have written about how the new SEC Advice rule abandons the fiduciary standard for brokers and the SEC has stood in contempt of court for failing to enforce the law for the past decade.
 The SEC’s latest ruling allows non-fiduciaries the ability to claim to act in the “best interests” of clients without abiding by the fiduciary standards, and lends more evidence that the SEC suffers hopelessly from regulatory capture.

 Among the differences between advisors and brokers that are missing from the SEC’s regulation are the following facts:

-As an RIA, we render fiduciary advice in intimate relationships of two.
+As a Registered Investment Advisor (RIA), we render fiduciary advice in intimate relationships of two.
 Brokers, on the other hand, can only offer incidental advice in sales relationships of three.

 The fees and the underlying investment costs that clients pay are transparent and clear.
 We send clients quarterly reports of our fees.
 There is no confusion: Our clients know what they’ve paid and what we’ve earned.

 Our ADV Part 2 highlights how many material conflicts of interest we avoid by our business practices.

 We believe that these distinctions set us apart from other firms.